TrueBlocks/trueblocks-core/src/apps/chifra/README.md

 | -s | --silent | suppress all output from chifra (normally chifra is quite verbose) |
 | -v | --verbose | set verbose level.
 Either -v, --verbose or -v:n where 'n' is level |
 | -h | --help | display this help screen |

+`Notes:`

+- `addresses` must start with '0x' and be forty characters long.

 #### Other Options